Unraveling the Enigma of Double Descent: An In-depth Analysis through the Lens of Learned Feature Space: Conclusion

 While the present study provides valuable insights into the mechanisms leading to the occurrence of the double descent phenomenon, a comprehensive theoretical framework is yet to be developed.
 Further investigations are needed to unravel the intricate details and offer a deeper understanding of this intriguing phenomenon.
 Another aspect that warrants attention is the impact of the architectures of deep neural networks.
-Studies have demonstrated that neural networks exhibit diverse behaviors based on their depth and width, even when the total number of parameters is identical.
+Studies have demonstrated that neural networks exhibit diverse behaviours based on their depth and width, even when the total number of parameters is identical.
 It piques our curiosity to investigate whether this variation in network shape could influence the underlying mechanisms of the double descent phenomenon.
+Another potential avenue for future exploration could involve implicit sparsity, exhibited by feature representations in over-parameterized neural networks.

-\textbf{Reproducibility Statement} To facilitate reproducibility, we provide a detailed description of the neural architectures in Section 3 and full training details including exact settings of hyper-parameters in Appendix A. Our code is available at \url{https://github.com/Yufei-Gu-451/double_descent_inference}.
+\textbf{Reproducibility Statement} To facilitate reproducibility, we provide a detailed description of the neural architectures and full training details including exact settings of hyper-parameters in Section \ref{methodology}.
+Our code is provided publicly available at \url{https://github.com/Yufei-Gu-451/double_descent_inference}.

 \ificlrfinal